aczid/ru_crypto_engineering/README.md

     avr-objdump -mavr -D <hex file>

-Or if you have [radare2](http://radare.org/) you can pipe the banner into:
+Or if you have [radare2](http://radare.org/) you can pipe the banner directly
+into:

-    tr -d ' \n' | rasm2 -a avr -d -f -
+    tr -d ' \n' | rasm2 -aavr -d -f -